spotlightpa/poor-richard/content/news/2024-08-29-SPLVBELEXCASES.md

 Another case, in Butler County, featured a conflict between the county and voters represented by civil rights groups.
 Their disagreement is over whether voters whose mail ballots are rejected can still cast provisional ballots and have them counted.

-A common pleas judge ruled that the county did not have to accept provisional ballots cast in these situations.
+A Common Pleas judge ruled that the county did not have to accept provisional ballots cast in these situations.
 The plaintiffs&#39; legal team has already appealed the case to Commonwealth Court.

 “We want \[all voters’\] votes to count, we want their voices to be heard, and we don&#39;t think that minor technical mistakes on mail-in ballot envelopes should prevent access to voting,” said Mimi McKenzie, legal director at the Public Interest Law Center, which along with the American Civil Liberties Union of Pennsylvania is representing plaintiffs in both cases.